I3N0dWZm/I3N0dWZm.github.io/general/Retroarch_media_player_core.md

 ### 08-09-24

 I wanted to see if its possbile to generate my own core for retroarch to play a playlist of mp4's straight from the retroarch interface, as yes it is possible, if a bit clunky.
-This was created in Xunbuntu 24.01
+This was created in Xubuntu 24.01

 #### Install the essential tools
 ```text